Foreigners turn net sellers of Asian bonds in February on coronavirus fears

 "As long as global markets are volatile and infections continue to broaden globally, the outlook for Asia bond flows would be skewed to the downside," said DBS Bank's Tan.

-Foreigners have continued to sell Asian bonds so far in March as the virus outbreak spread across the world, killing more than 8,700 across the world and infecting more than 212,000.
+Foreigners have continued to sell Asian bonds so far in March as the virus outbreak spread across the world, killing more than 8,700 and infecting more than 212,000.

 Data showed overseas investors sold $4.29 billion worth of Indonesian bonds as of March 17 and they sold $ 5.44 billion worth of Indian bonds as of Wednesday.